Update (4/21/20): There have been a lot of confusing updates in the fight for abortion access in Texas, so here's a brief timeline:

-- Sun., Mar.
-22: Gov. Greg Abbott ordered health care facilities and professionals to postpone all procedures that are deemed “not medically necessary” as the state gears up for an influx of patients with COVID-19.
+Sun., Mar.
+22: Gov. Greg Abbott orders health care facilities and professionals to postpone all procedures that are deemed “not medically necessary” as the state gears up for an influx of patients with COVID-19.

-- Mon., Mar.
-23: Indicted-Attorney General Ken Paxton sent out a press release attacking abortion procedures, saying that abortions should not be performed unless the mother's life is in danger.
+Mon., Mar.
+23: Indicted-Attorney General Ken Paxton sends out a press release attacking abortion procedures, saying that abortions should not be performed unless the mother's life is in danger.

-- Mon., Mar.
-30: U.S. District Judge Lee Yeakel of Austin issued a temporary restraining order against the state, saying that Abbott & Paxton's orders amounted to a ban on abortion in violation of the U.S. Constitution and Supreme Court precedent.
+Mon., Mar.
+30: U.S. District Judge Lee Yeakel of Austin issues a temporary restraining order against the state, saying that Abbott & Paxton's orders amount to a ban on abortion in violation of the U.S. Constitution and Supreme Court precedent.

-- Tue., Mar.
-31: But Paxton appealed and the conservative Fifth Circuit Court of Appeals reversed the decision, issuing a temporary stay.
+Tue., Mar.
+31: Paxton appeals and the conservative 5th Circuit Court of Appeals reverses the decision, issuing a temporary stay.

 - Now: Texas patients are feeling the impact, yet again, and abortion providers and advocates will continue to fight.

 It’s time for Texas lawmakers to take care of Texans, instead of attacking some of our most vulnerable during a global pandemic.